Science &

 December 1 (Friday): SEPAC lunch discussion: Food Sustainability

-Agriculture accounts for 9% of greenhouse gas emissions from the U.S.
+Agriculture accounts for 9% of greenhouse gas emissions from the U.S. Industrial fertilizers are produced from fossil fuels and often the fertilizer run-off from agriculture contaminates eco-systems and reduces biodiversity.
+RSVP here!

 [Recommended Reading]

-with an agenda) with more data
+2. A more comprehensive site (still with an agenda) with more data

-- A Danish life cycle analysis
+3. A Danish life cycle analysis on various food types.

 Close